Birds Of Prey, Pacific Northwest

 These owls are great hunters.
 They will sit and wait on a perch and wait for food to show itself before quietly flying off to capture it.
 The wings of a snowy owl are completely soundless as they fly, so prey never hear them coming.
 They have keen eyesight and very sharp talons to capture their prey.
 A snowy owl mostly feeds on lemmings, they may eat up to 5 a day.
 They will also eat birds, rabbits or fish.

-When times are lean, these great birds will migrate south and many will show up on coast of BC, this happens about every 7 years.
+When times are lean, these great birds will migrate south and many will show up in the Pacific Northwest, this happens about every 7 years.
 Its great to be able to see them, even if you need to wait for 7 years.